Hi-Folks/statistics/README.md

 ### Calculate Frequency Table

-Statistics packages has some methods for generating Frequency Table:
+Statistics packages have some methods for generating Frequency Table:
 - frequencies(): a frequency is the number of times a value of the data occurs;
 - relativeFrequencies(): a relative frequency is the ratio (fraction or proportion) of the number of times a value of the data occurs in the set of all outcomes to the total number of outcomes;
 - cumulativeFrequencies(): is the accumulation of the previous relative frequencies;